probabilistic-numerics/probnum/STYLEGUIDE.md

 ```

 ### Notational Conventions
-Stick to the first few letters for abbreviations
-if they are sufficiently descriptive, e.g.:
+Stick to the first few letters for abbreviations if they are sufficiently descriptive:
 - `cov`: covariance
 - `fun`: function
 - `mat`: matrix